MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/start-creating-ucwa-windows-store-apps.md

 A successful authentication must also be followed by obtaining a UCWA [application](http://ucwa.skype.com/documentation/resources-application) resource representing an instance of the application bound to the local endpoint of the signed-in user.
 When the application times out, the application resource must be updated.
 This may involve getting the user re-authenticated.

-Because UCWA-specific operations are carried out as HTTP requests and responses, it is natural to encapsulate them in a separate type.
+Because UCWA-specific operations are carried out as HTTP requests and responses, it's natural to encapsulate them in a separate type.
 In this article, they are exposed as asynchronous methods on a Transport class, which can be reused for other applications as well.
 The asynchronous behavior is built upon the async/await[pattern](http://msdn.microsoft.com/library/vstudio/hh191443.aspx).
-It is required to ensure that the Windows Store app be responsive.
+It's required to ensure that the Windows Store app be responsive.

 A Windows Store app undergoes a much frequent change of states than traditional desktop applications.
 Managing the application’s states and life cycle is important to enable the Windows Store app fluid and to comply with the REST-ful requirements of UCWA.